hannesdelbeke/brain/PKM/Obsidian/Obsidian improvements.md

 - [x] support for submodules, workaround to [[Obsidian submodule]]
 - [ ] [[Obsidian private comments]], allowing private local comments that don't live in the note
 - [x] improve [[navigate sibling page]], next & previous button
+- [ ] ability edit obsidian vault online, in the browser
+	- [ ] action to auto sync from gitwiki to repo

 ### low priority
 - [ ] [[drag drop extract to new note]] would speed up breaking up long notes